nortikin/sverchok/docs/nodes/curve/approximate_nurbs_curve.rst

   Lower values mean that the approximation curve will pass closely to the input Vertices.

   The **"Parameterization"** approximation method allows lots of inner continuity options
-  and offers three metrics ( **'Uniform' , 'Centripetal' or 'ChordLength'** ) for the parametrization.
+  and offers a list of metrics for the parametrization.

   The **"Variational Smoothing"** method uses three additional parameters - "Length Weight", "Curvature Weight" and "Torsion Weight".
 The functions approximates the points using variational